 The Øresunddirekt information centre in Malmö is financed by the Arbetsförmedlingen (Swedish Public Employment Service), Försäkringskassan (Swedish Social Insurance Agency), Skatteverket (Swedish Tax Agency), Länsstyrelsen Skåne (County Administrative Board of Skåne), Region Skåne and Nordiska Ministerrådet (Nordic Council of Ministers).

-The editorial staff are located on Nørregade 7 B in Copenhagen, Danmark and there are four employees.
+The editorial staff are located on Nørregade 7 B in Copenhagen, Denmark and there are currently three employees.
 The editorial staff's primary task is to develop and ensure that the information on the websites is accurate and up to date.
 Therefore we work in partnership with the authorities in both Sweden and Denmark, who continuously update us on new laws and regulations in both countries.
-Our websites are visited by over 70,000 users each month.
+Our websites registered over 2 million sessions in 2021.

 Øresunddirekt Denmark owns and operates the following portals: